-Currently, 300 websites use this service, almost all of those sites all are faculty profile sites, which are used for recruitment efforts and reputation management.
+Currently, about 300 websites use this service, almost all of those sites all are faculty profile sites, which are used for recruitment efforts and reputation management.
 Some of the sites are small organization sites like student groups or event sites.

 If a change is not made soon, then there will be an additional influx of requests raised to the web office for custom website site creation, which they currently do not have capacity to handle due to their existing workload.
-The University will no longer be able to provide legitimate options for faculty to create their personal website, which are compliant with university policies.
-Often faculty will go and sign up for a third party solution which are neither compliant with the university policies nor follow the ADA and Illinois information technology accessibility act and implementing the solution will help avoid these situations.
+The University will no longer be able to provide legitimate options for faculty to create their personal website, which are compliant with university policies and state and federal accessibility laws.
+Often faculty will go and sign up for a third party solution which are neither compliant with the university policies nor follow the ADA and Illinois Information Technology Accessibility Act and implementing the solution will help avoid these situations.

 What is the impact to the University if the change is not made?